 - Add 1 cup barbecue sauce and 1/2 cup water to the cooking pot.
 Add browned pork and any accumulated juices to the pot.

 - Select High Pressure and set the timer for 75 minutes.
 When beep sounds, turn off pressure cooker and use a natural pressure release to release pressure (this took approximately 20 minutes).
 When valve drops carefully remove lid.
 Carefully remove the meat from the pressure cooker and shred with two forks, discard excess fat as you shredded.
 (You can also use your stand mixer to shredded the pork.)

 - Strain cooking liquid, reserving 1/2 cup.
 (I used a fat separator to separate fat from the juices.)

 - Place shredded pork in the cooking pot with remaining 1 cup barbecue sauce and reserved 1/2 cup cooking liquid.
-Cover and lock lid in place.
-Select High Pressure and set timer for 2 minutes.
-When beep sounds, use a quick pressure release.
-When valve drops carefully remove lid.
+Stir to combine and bring to a simmer, stirring frequently.